hxjz233/PandaX4T-scattering-event-location-reconstruction/src/README.md

   **Cluster on the intensity** in mostly the same way in RL+BGMM, but with poihtweight = 2, and n_init = 10 for mirrored margin event signals, which asks for 10 initializations to perform, in order to prevent asymmetric cluster results.
 Meanwhile, $ \gamma_0 = 1 \times 10^(-3) $, in order to cluster with minimum opponents neccesary.

-    Check components' weight after clustering, and if any component's weight is less than *multithreshold*, then cluster again with 1 less n_component, until all weights are higher than the threshold.
+  &emsp;Check components' weight after clustering, and if any component's weight is less than *multithreshold*, then cluster again with 1 less n_component, until all weights are higher than the threshold.

   **Visualization**